 An Individual Membership costs $495 per year of unlimited access, and members may bring up to two guests for $29 each.
 The Executive Membership, on the other hand, includes complimentary access for the member and up to two guests per visit.
 The Executive pass costs $745 for the year.
 Travelers flying with Delta can also opt for the $59 single visit pass, available exclusively at the Delta Sky Club check-in desk and dependent on capacity.

-Access to Delta Sky Clubs is also granted on certain travelers flying on a Delta or SkyTeam ticket.
+Access to Delta Sky Clubs is also granted to certain travelers flying on a Delta or SkyTeam ticket.
 First and business class travelers on international flights, for example, enjoy this cushy perk.

 Delta Reserve credit card holders also have complimentary access to these lounges when flying on a Delta Air Lines-operated flight, as do American Express Platinum and Centurion card holders.
 Travelers with a Delta Gold or Platinum Delta SkyMiles credit card can hang out at the lounge with up to two guests for a discounted price.